 General Redevelopment Objectives.
-The redevelopment of the proposed RPA would further the Village's overarching land use objectives, which are contained in its Comprehensive Plan, zoning ordinance, and other land use planning elements.
-In the Comprehensive Plan, the Village has articulated a number of public policy objectives which would be supported by the Village's adoption of the proposed RPA as a TIF District (see exhibit below).
+The redevelopment of the proposed RPA would aid the Village's strategies in obtaining its vision of "smart growth" as described in its Comprehensive Plan Update (2017).
+In this document, the Village has articulated a number of public policy objectives which would be supported by the Village's adoption of the proposed RPA as a TIF District.